-GABA School is Therapy Spot’s half and/or full day, evidence based school program run at our clinic for children of all ages.
-GABA stands for Gestalt Applied Behaviour Analysis and is our unique school aged program.
-With GABA School your child's individualized goals are targeted within a social setting (i.e. with other children).
-At Therapy Spot we offer GABA Early Years and GABA School Age.
+GABA School is Therapy Spot’s evidence based school program run at our clinic for children of all ages.
+GABA stands for Gestalt Applied Behaviour Analysis and is our unique program where your child's individualized goals are targeted within a social setting (i.e. with other children).

 The programs incorporated in GABA include:

 We have taken the best from all the gold standard programs, added to them and have developed a holistic evidence-based program that delivers better outcomes